Robin R. Means Coleman

-Dr. Coleman was a Fellow in the Institute for Educational Management at Harvard University.
+Most recently, Dr. Coleman was a Fellow in the Institute for Educational Management at Harvard University.
 She earned a Certificate in Diversity and Inclusion from Cornell University.
 She is a graduate of the American Council on Education Leadership Academy, the University of California-Berkeley Executive Leadership Academy, and the National Intergroup Dialogue Institute.
 Dr. Coleman was a Fellow in the Big 10 Academic Alliance Academic Leadership Program.
-She is currently participating in the National Association of Diversity Officers in Higher Education (NADOHE) Standards of Professional Practice Institute.
-Dr. Coleman is also a Fellow in the Academic Leadership Institute sponsored by The New School and the University of Michigan.
+She was also a Fellow in the National Association of Diversity Officers in Higher Education (NADOHE) Standards of Professional Practice Institute.